 Institutional Transition – Individuals residing in institutions in Central Missouri, who wish to and are able to, can work with an Independent Living Specialist to move into the community.

 Youth Transitions – Living Independently Workshops are offered to help improve skills youth with disabilities need in order to live in the community successfully.
-Topics may include Cooking Skills and Social Skills.
+Topics may include Cooking Skills, Money Management, Driver’s Permit Preparation and Social Skills.
 Workshops are provided throughout the year.
 Please call or see the list of current events for upcoming workshops.

-Transitions Teams in Cole and Camden county provide various supports for youth transitions to continued education, employment, and independent living.
+Transitions Teams in Cole and Camden counties provide various supports for youth transitions to continued education, employment, and independent living.

 Visit programs for additional opportunities.